-“Minimally invasive” is a term used for any type of surgery that is less invasive than traditional or open surgery.
+Minimally invasive is a term used for any type of surgery that is less invasive than traditional or open surgery.
 There are many methods of minimally invasive surgery that have become the standard of care for a wide range of medical conditions, ranging from common medical issues to complex cancers.

-Minimally invasive techniques have been proven to reduce pain, blood loss and recovery time as well as minimize trauma to tissue.
+Minimally invasive techniques have been proven to reduce pain, blood loss and recovery time, as well as minimize trauma to tissue.
 Talk with your surgeon to see if you are a candidate for minimally invasive surgery.

 Brigham and Women’s Hospital is one of the most experienced and diversified robotic surgery providers worldwide.
-Our multispecialty robotic-assisted surgery program in Boston was the first center in the region to perform 2,000 surgeries using the FDA-approved da Vinci ® Surgical System.
-BWH is in full compliance with recommendations made in 2013 by the Board of Registration in Medicine regarding quality control, safety and physician training for robotic-assisted surgery.
+Our multispecialty robotic-assisted surgery program in Boston was the first in the region to perform 2,000 surgeries using the FDA-approved da Vinci ® Surgical System.
+The Brigham is in full compliance with recommendations made by the Board of Registration in Medicine regarding quality control, safety and physician training for robotic-assisted surgery.
 We were one of the first hospitals in the nation to adopt a stringent training and credentialing process and the only facility in Massachusetts with a state-of-the-art simulation unit dedicated solely to robotic-assisted surgery training.

 Brigham and Women’s Hospital surgeons are renowned as educational leaders in minimally invasive surgery, educating colleagues on-site and worldwide, via telecommunications.

-The Advanced Minimally Invasive Surgery Fellowship at BWH provides surgeons intensive training in a range of procedures, including those using robotic technology.
-Many of our surgical physicians completed minimally invasive fellowships at BWH and bring this specialized expertise directly to their patients.
+The advanced minimally invasive surgery fellowship at the Brigham provides surgeons intensive training in a range of procedures, including those using robotic technology.
+Many of our surgical physicians complete minimally invasive fellowships at the Brigham and bring this specialized expertise directly to their patients.